Halaevalu Mataʻaho ʻAhomeʻe: Queen Mother

-The Queen Mother celebrated her 85th birthday in 2011 with a five-day celebration held in May.
+As Queen Mother, Halaevalu celebrated her 85th birthday in 2011 with a five-day celebration held in May.
 The celebrations began with a garden party for more than one hundred Tongan women held at the home of the President of the Free Wesleyan Church of Tonga, Rev. Dr. ‘Ahio.
 The Queen Mother attended a Roman Catholic mass at St. Mary's Cathedral in Ma'ufanga with King Siaosi Tupou V on 26 May 2011.
 The Tongan Ministry of Education, Women Affairs and Culture held a student celebration for her birthday on 27 May, with primary school students from Pangai Lahi to Teufaiva Park, presenting the Queen Mother with birthday gifts.
 A private party was held in Ha'avakatolo the next day, followed by a church service held at the Centennial Church on Sunday 29 May, and a luncheon at the Royal Palace in Nukuʻalofa.

 The Queen Mother embarked on a two-week trip to the U.S. state of Utah in July and August 2011.
-Specifically, the Queen Mother came to visit the Tongan United Methodist Church in West Valley City, Utah, whose congregation had raised approximately $500,000 in less than a year to pay off the mortgage on the building.
-The Mayor of West Valley City, Michael K. Winder, awarded the Queen Mother the key to the city on July 27, 2011.
+Specifically, she came to visit the Tongan United Methodist Church in West Valley City, Utah, whose congregation had raised approximately $500,000 in less than a year to pay off the mortgage on the building.
+The Mayor of West Valley City, Michael K. Winder, awarded her the key to the city on 27 July 2011.
 She also met with Utah Governor Gary Herbert the next day.

 Death

-On 19 February 2017, the Queen Mother died aged 90 in Auckland, New Zealand, a week after leaving Tonga.
+Halaevalu died aged 90 on 19 February 2017 in Auckland, New Zealand, a week after leaving Tonga.
 Her granddaughter Princess Lātūfuipeka Tukuʻaho, High Commissioner of Tonga to Australia, was reportedly by her bedside when she died.

-Queen Halaevalu Mataʻaho‘s coffin atop a catafalque carried by hundreds of Pallbearers towards the Royal Tombs.

-The Queen Mother's remains were flown back to Tonga on 28 February, after lying-in-state at the Tongan royal residence, ʻAtalanga in Epsom, Auckland.
+Her remains were flown back to Tonga on 28 February, after lying-in-state at the Tongan royal residence, ʻAtalanga in Epsom, Auckland.
 The date of her funeral on 1 March was declared a public holiday by the Tongan government, which also observed ten days of mourning.